 13. What to see in Switzerland?

 Pilatus.
-Over 2,100 meter high mountain overseeing Lucerne, offering spectacular views and accessible with cable cars and a railway.
+Over 2,100 meters high mountain overseeing Lucerne, offering spectacular views and accessible with cable cars and a railway.

 Chillon Castle.
-Medieval castle on the east shores of Lake Geneva.
-Featuring underground vaults, various art exhibitions and hosting of cultural events.
+Medieval castle on the eastern shores of Lake Geneva.
+Featuring underground vaults, various art exhibitions, and the hosting of cultural events.

 Chapel Bridge.
-Original called Kapellbrücke, this unique covered wooden bridge is crossing the River Reuss in Lucerne in central Switzerland.
+Originally called Kapellbrücke, this unique covered wooden bridge is crossing the River Reuss in Lucerne in central Switzerland.

 Rhine Falls.
-This Europe’s largest plains waterfall (and largest in Switzerland) is 150m wide and 23m high, located on River Rhine in the northern Switzerland.
-Boat rides and guided tours offered.
+This Europe’s largest plains waterfall (and largest in Switzerland) is 150m wide and 23m high, located on River Rhine in northern Switzerland.
+Boat rides and guided tours are offered.

 Lake Lucerne.
 Most scenic views can be experienced on this centrally located lake in Switzerland.
-It is fourth largest lake in the country and offers boat trips.
+It is the fourth-largest lake in the country and offers boat trips.

 Titlis.
-Famous mountain, over 3,200 meters high in central Switzerland, featuring world’s 1st cable car.
+Famous mountain, over 3,200 meters high in central Switzerland, featuring the world’s 1st cable car.

 Eiger.
-Almost 4,000 meters high mountain located in south of Switzerland, popular with experienced climbers.
+Almost 4,000 meters high mountain located in the south of Switzerland, popular with experienced climbers.

 Glacier Express.
 A unique experience, a train route connecting two major mountain resorts of Zermatt and St. Moritz in the center of the Swiss Alps.

 Bernina Express.
-The highest railway in the Swiss Alps, reaching over 2,200 meters high attitude and crossing 196 bridges.
+The highest railway in the Swiss Alps, reaching over 2,200 meters high altitude and crossing 196 bridges.
 Offers spectacular views along the way.

 Rigi.
 Mountain in central Switzerland, surrounded by lakes.
-Popular for hiking and winter sports and offering great views of surrounding lakes.
+Popular for hiking and winter sports and offers great views of surrounding lakes.

 Schilthorn.
-Almost 3,000 meter high mountain, accessible with cable cars, offer mountaintop revolving restaurant with amazing views.
+Almost 3,000-meter high mountain, accessible by cable cars, offers a mountaintop revolving restaurant with amazing views.
 Popular for hiking as well.

 Lake Thun.
-Alpine lake in Bernese Alpine area, with picturesque town of Thun and villages around its shores, popular for kayaking and other water sports.
+Alpine lake in the Bernese Alpine area, with the picturesque town of Thun and villages around its shores, is popular for kayaking and other water sports.

 Kleine Scheidegg.
-A mountain pass with a train station, offering spectacular view, both in summer and winter.
+A mountain pass with a train station, offers a spectacular view, both in summer and winter.

 The Geneva Water Fountain.
-Originally designed in 19th century to solve energy problems for local manufacturing, nowadays this is famous attraction admire by tourists by pumping water 140 m into the air.
+Originally designed in the 19th century to solve energy problems for local manufacturing, nowadays this is a famous attraction admired by tourists for pumping water 140 m into the air.

 Lake Brienz.
-Turquoise lake, located next to Lake Thun.
-Offers boat cruises, waterfalls, walking trails and scenic Alps views.
+Turquoise lake, is located next to Lake Thun.
+Offers boat cruises, waterfalls, walking trails, and scenic Alps views.

 Mönch.
-Standing at the height of more than 4,100 meters, this magnificent mountain is part of the Bernese Alps, in Switzerland.
+Standing at a height of more than 4,100 meters, this magnificent mountain is part of the Bernese Alps, in Switzerland.

 Grossmünster.
 Landmark 12th-century cathedral in Zurich, one of the four churches in the city.
-Legend mentions its name all the way in 8th century.
+The legend mentions its name all the way to the 8th century.

 Golden Pass Railway.
-Classic railway line offering upscale travel experiences throughout scenic countryside, originating in Montreux.
+Classic railway line offering upscale travel experiences throughout the scenic countryside, originating in Montreux.

 Fraumünster Church.
-An 11th century church, built on remains of the abbey from 10th century.
+An 11th-century church, built on remains of the abbey from the 10th century.
 Featuring stained glass decoration by Marc Chagall.

 Gotthard Pass.
 High elevation (over 2,100 m) road through the mountains.
 This mountain pass was connecting northern and southern Switzerland since the 13th century.

 Männlichen.
-A 2,343 meter high mountain in the Alps, just southwest from Interlaken.
-Accessible via cableway and offering amazing views from the top.
+A 2,343-meter-high mountain in the Alps, just southwest of Interlaken.
+Accessible via cableway and offers amazing views from the top.

 Bahnhofstrasse.
-Main street in Zurich lined with high-end shops and designer boutiques.
+The main street in Zurich is lined with high-end shops and designer boutiques.

 Aare.
 The longest river that both rises and ends entirely within Switzerland, totaling in length to 292 km.